The Agricultural Climate in Kennewick

 The land in and around Kennewick is no longer completely arid but is now semi-arid.
 However, the soil is still extremely fertile.
 Thanks to the naturally fertile soil and the water drawn from the Columbia River, agriculture is now booming in this city.
 Amongst other things, wheat, grapes, strawberries, potatoes, and alfalfa now flourish in the area, as well as plants native to the area.

 The Grapes Did It

 Of course, there was no agriculture to speak of in Kennewick before the existence of the canal.
 After the canal was first built, agriculture started to become more prominent in the city.
-It was at the beginning of 1973 that Kennewick first became well-known world wide for its agriculture – and it was grapes that accomplished this.
-The main grape producer was then, and still is, a company by the same of Concord Grapes.
-In fact, Kennewick is still today the center of the state’s grape industry.
+It was at the beginning of 1973 that Kennewick first became well-known worldwide for its agriculture – and it was grapes that accomplished this.
+Kennewick is still today the center of the state’s grape industry.

-The city of Kennewick now has many agriculture plants all along the length of the Lake Wallula banks.
-An area of around 20,500 acres of sagebrush in the Kennewick Highlands has been irrigated in order to convert the land into farms.
-These farms produce mostly beans, alfalfa and corn.
+The city of Kennewick now has many agricultural plants all along the length of the Lake Wallula banks.
+An area of around 20,500 acres of sagebrush in the Kennewick Highlands has been irrigated to convert the land into farms.
+These farms produce mostly beans, alfalfa, and corn.
 Kennewick has thousands of acres of irrigated land, as well as plenty of dry farming going on in the area!
 Agriculture is most definitely one of the main things that make the economy of Kennewick so strong!

 Ample Water Supply

-Kennewick spans across over 22.93 square miles of land.
+Kennewick spans over 22.93 square miles of land.
 The area covered is mostly along the southern shores of the Columbia River.
-In the past, the city of Kennewick was primarily an agriculture region.
+In the past, the city of Kennewick was primarily an agricultural region.
 However, nowadays the city is equally known for both its agriculture and its nuclear power plants.